clojure-emacs/cider/doc/code_completion.md

 ```

 Now, `company-mode` will accept certain fuzziness when matching
 candidates against the prefix.
-For example, typing `mp` will show you
+For example, typing `mi` will show you
 `map-indexed` as one of the possible completion candidates and `cji`
 will complete to `clojure.java.io`.
 Different completion examples are
 shown